 Businesses that work with intellectual property know the value of intellectual property rights (IPRs) and IP protection, regardless of where they operate.
 But for those who are considering entering the Chinese market, it is common knowledge that the practices, laws, and regulations surrounding intellectual property in China have long been under scrutiny in a global context.
 While there are certainly issues to be addressed, much of this skepticism can be attributed to a lack of information.
 To better understand the IP landscape in China, you’ll first need to know how patent, trademark, and copyright laws work.

-The Trademark Law of the People’s Republic of China sets out specific guidelines on trademarks, with “a view to protecting consumer interests and to promoting the development of the socialist market economy.”
-Trademarks are registered and approved on a first-to-file basis by China’s Trademark office, giving the holder the exclusive rights to use.
+The Trademark Law in China sets out specific guidelines on trademarks, with “a view to protecting consumer interests and to promoting the development of the socialist market economy.”
+Trademarks are registered and approved on a first-to-file basis by China’s Trademark Office, giving the holder the exclusive rights to use.
 It’s important to note that foreign businesses must go through a Chinese trademark agency to register their trademarks.

 The Copyright Law of the PRC aims to protect the authors’ copyright of literary, artistic, and scientific works.
 Copyright owners are not required to register their copyrights as they are automatically protected in accordance with the Berne Convention.
 There is a policy of voluntary copyright registration, but having an issued copyright certificate can help owners easily prove ownership during disputes.
 Works created by companies typically hold copyright terms for fifty years.